lunant/jdoctest/docs/index.rst

     </script>

 By default, jDoctest reports using ``console.log``, ``console.warn``, and ``console.error``.
-Watch the console output of your browser!
+Watch the console output of the your browser!
 Is there no any outputs?
 Don't worry.
 It means the test is succeeded. jDoctest reports only failures by default.
 We can get all reporting using ``verbose`` option:

 .. sourcecode:: js